going-merry0/epoll-echo-server/README.md

 ## Epoll echo server

-For unify the environment, it's recommended to follow this guide [C++ development with Docker containers in Visual Studio Code](https://devblogs.microsoft.com/cppblog/c-development-with-docker-containers-in-visual-studio-code/) to run this example in docker with VSCode
+For unifying the environment, it's recommended to follow this guide [C++ development with Docker containers in Visual Studio Code](https://devblogs.microsoft.com/cppblog/c-development-with-docker-containers-in-visual-studio-code/) to run this example in docker with VSCode

 ## Usage